 On May 17, 1727, he arrived in Russia’s capital city Saint Petersburg, where his friend Daniel Bernoulli was employed as a mathematician at the Imperial Russian Academy of Sciences.

-Daniel’s brother Nicolaus had died in Russia the previous year of fever, and Daniel was now homesick, wishing he had Swiss colleagues.
-Euler was sent to Saint Petersburg by Johann Bernoulli, who was Daniel’s father.
-Euler arrived bearing gifts – supplies of tea, coffee, and brandy that Daniel had been longing for.
+Daniel’s brother Nicolaus had died of fever in Russia the previous year, and Daniel was homesick, wishing he had Swiss colleagues.
+Johann Bernoulli, Daniel’s father, sent Euler to Saint Petersburg bearing gifts – tea, coffee, and brandy that Daniel had been longing for.

 With an unusual talent for learning languages, Euler quickly mastered Russian.
 Beginning work as a physiology researcher, he was soon working in the more appropriate field of physics, becoming a professor of physics in 1730.

-In 1733, Bernoulli returned to Switzerland and Euler, now age 26, replaced him as senior chair of mathematics.
+In 1733, Bernoulli returned to Switzerland.
+Euler, now age 26, replaced him as senior chair of mathematics.
 Soon Euler also became head of Geography.

-Geography work might have been at least partly responsible for Euler’s eyesight problems, which began in 1738, when he was 31.
-He badly strained his eyes working on mapping Russia, and in 1740 he lost his right eye.
+Geography might have been at least partly responsible for Euler’s eyesight problems, which began when he was 31.
+He strained his eyes badly working on mapping Russia, and in 1740 he lost his right eye.

 Leonhard Euler, Mathematics, and Science

 Euler worked brilliantly in all branches of the mathematical and the physical sciences.
 He authored over 800 papers and books in these fields.
 In fact, his work adds up to an impressive fraction of all the scientific research carried out in the 1700s.
 Clifford Truesdell, a physicist and historian of science observed:

 It’s clear, therefore, that any brief summary such as this one can present only a few drops from the great ocean of Euler’s achievements.